+'''

-> data(khan)
+data(khan)

+'''

 This experiment studied gene expression in patient with four types of SRBCT.
 These were neuroblastoma (NB), rhabdomyosarcoma (RMS), Burkitt lymphoma, a subset of non-Hodgkin lymphoma (BL), and the Ewing family of tumours (EWS).
 Gene expression profiles from both tumour biopsy and cell line samples were obtained and are contained in this dataset.
 In this study data were divided into a training set of 64 samples, and a blind test dataset.
 These 2 dataset are called khan\$train and khan\$test.
 Have a look at the data.
-For this example we will just example the training dataset.
+For this example we will just examine the training dataset.

-> names(khan)

 '''

+names(khan)

+'''

+'''

 [1] "train" "test"

-'''

 [3] "train.classes" "test.classes"

 [5] "annotation" "gene.labels.imagesID"

-k.data <- khan\$train
+k.data <- khan$train

-k.class <- khan\$train.classes
+k.class <- khan$train.classes

-2.1 Overview
+'''

+5 Exploratory Data Analysis, Overview, Cluster Analysis

 The made4 function overview() provides a quick way to get an overview or feel for data. overview() will draw a boxplot, histogram and dendrogram of a hierarchical analysis.
-Hierarchical clustering is produced using average linkage clustering with a Pearson correlation measure of similarity (5) This gives a quick first glance at the data.
+Hierarchical clustering is produced using average linkage clustering of the distance measures 1-Pearson correlation similarity (5) This gives a quick first glance at the data.

-> overview(k.data)
+overview(k.data)